 Don't take your accounts to a new bank or move around your finances.
 While your lending institution reviews your loan package, you will probably be instructed to provide bank statements for the last two or three months for your checking and savings accounts, money market funds and other liquid wealth.
 To avoid potential fraud, most loans need detailed paperwork to document the source of all incoming funds.
 No matter the purpose, switching banks or moving money from one account to another might raise a red flag with the lender and slow your application process.

-Don't give your FSBO (for sale by owner) seller a "good faith" deposit, delivered to his door.
-Until closing, any good faith deposit remains yours.
-Although some FSBO sellers may not understand this, any earnest money should be applied to your closing expenses.
-Get a lawyer or other neutral person who will hold the funds or place them in a trust account until you close.
-Should your home purchase fail, the purchase agreement should document to whom the earnest money should go.
+Don't give money directly to your seller (usually in the case of of "for sale by owner") for earnest money.
+Until closing, any good faith money remains yours.
+Your good faith money is to be used for your expenses closing; some FSBO sellers may not know this.
+Get a lawyer or other neutral person who will hold the money or put it in a trust account until closing.
+Should your home purchase fail, your contract with the seller should document where your good faith funds should go.

 Norcal Capital Group, Inc can answer questions about these "Don'ts" and many others.
 Give us a call at 6507631924.